How to Turn Negative Emotions Into Strength

 That pause matters.

 Naming and observing an emotion creates distance without denial.
 You are not pretending the feeling is small.
 You are seeing it clearly enough to decide what happens next.
-A systematic review of 20 randomized controlled trials found that mindfulness-based interventions improved emotional regulation and reduced depression and anxiety symptoms in adults source.
+A systematic review of 20 randomized controlled trials found that mindfulness-based interventions improved emotional regulation and reduced depression and anxiety symptoms in adults NIH research.
 Good mindfulness practices and meditation techniques for beginners and daily life build workable pauses, not instant calm or emotional control on demand.

 5 facts about negative emotions and resilience